 Units studied at Key Stage 3 include:

-Year 7: Building Blocks, Music for Special Events, Descriptive Music, AABA Pop Songs
+Year 7: Building Blocks, Descriptive Music, AABA Pop Songs.

 KS4 Overview (what is taught in KS4)

 GCSE: Edexcel: This subject involves solo and ensemble performance and students are required to compose two pieces of music.
-They will also sit a listening exam where they will be examined on set piece of music from the exam board.
-Areas of music studied at this level include music from the Western tradition such as Mozart and Handel, 20th Century Music such as Queen and Purcell, Music for Stage and Screen such as Star Wars and Wicked and Fusions which investigates how different types of music can be combined.
+They will also sit a listening exam where they will be examined on eight set pieces of music from the exam board.
+Areas of music studied at this level include Instrumental Music such as Bach and Beethoven, Vocal Music such as Queen and Purcell, Music for Stage and Screen such as Star Wars and Wicked and Fusions which investigates how different types of music can be combined.

-Instrumental lessons are also provided by Music For Life and are accessible to all students regardless of their musical background.
+Instrumental lessons are also provided by Music For Life and Entrust and are accessible to all students regardless of their musical background.